falcosecurity/falco/examples/k8s_audit_config/README.md

 ### Deploy AuditSink objects

-[audit-sink.yaml.in](./audit-sink.yaml.in), in this directory, is a template audit sink configuration that defines the dynamic audit policy and webhook to route k8s audit events to Falco.
+[audit-sink.yaml.in](./audit-sink.yaml.in), in this directory, is a template audit sink configuration that defines the dynamic audit policy and webhook to route Kubernetes audit events to Falco.

-Run the following to fill in the template file with the ClusterIP ip address you created with the `falco-service` service above.
+Run the following to fill in the template file with the `ClusterIP` IP address you created with the `falco-service` service above.
 Although services like `falco-service.default.svc.cluster.local` can not be resolved from the kube-apiserver container within the minikube vm (they're run as pods but not *really* a part of the cluster), the ClusterIPs associated with those services are routable.

 ```
 FALCO_SERVICE_CLUSTERIP=$(kubectl get service falco-service -o=jsonpath={.spec.clusterIP}) envsubst < audit-sink.yaml.in > audit-sink.yaml
 ```

-### Observe K8s audit events at falco
+### Observe Kubernetes audit events at falco

-K8s audit events will then be routed to the falco daemonset within the cluster, which you can observe via `kubectl logs -f $(kubectl get pods -l app=falco-example -o jsonpath={.items[0].metadata.name})`.
+Kubernetes audit events will then be routed to the falco daemonset within the cluster, which you can observe via `kubectl logs -f $(kubectl get pods -l app=falco-example -o jsonpath={.items[0].metadata.name})`.

-## K8s 1.13 + Local Log File Instructions
+## Instructions for Kubernetes 1.13 with dynamic webhook and local log file

-If you want to use a mix of AuditSink for remote audit events as well as a local audit log file, you can run enable-k8s-audit.sh with the "dynamic+log" argument e.g. `bash ./enable-k8s-audit.sh <variant> dynamic+log`.
+If you want to use a mix of `AuditSink` for remote audit events as well as a local audit log file, you can run `enable-k8s-audit.sh` with the `"dynamic+log"` argument e.g. `bash ./enable-k8s-audit.sh <variant> dynamic+log`.
 This will enable dynamic audit logs as well as a static audit log to a local file.
 Its output looks like this:

 ```
 ***Copying apiserver config patch script to apiserver...